sakshijain009/Just-Problems/graph/README.md

 - There is a fixed number of edges in the spanning tree which is equal to one less than the total number of vertices ( E = V-1 ).

 A disconnected graph cannot have a spanning tree because it does not span all the vertices.
 Therefore, it also cannot have a minimum spanning tree.
 The spanning tree should be acyclic, which means there would not be any cycle in the tree.

+#### Prim's Algorithm
+This is a greedy algorithm.
+This algorithm has the following workflow:

+- It starts by selecting an arbitrary vertex and then adding it to the MST.
+Then, it repeatedly checks for the minimum edge weight that connects one vertex of MST to another vertex that is not yet in the MST.
+- This process is continued until all the vertices are included in the MST.

+To efficiently select the minimum weight edge for each iteration, this algorithm uses priority_queue to store the vertices sorted by their minimum edge weight currently.
+It also simultaneously keeps track of the MST using an array or other data structure suitable considering the data type it is storing.

+- Prim’s algorithm are designed for undirected graphs only.
+- Prim’s algorithms has a time complexity of O(ElogE), where E is the number of edges in the graph.